Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Analysis of the mock data sets

 Here $\overline{F}(\lambda)$ is the mean transmitted flux fraction and $C_q(\lambda)$ is the estimated unabsorbed quasar continuum.
 We calculate the $\delta_q(\lambda)$ in a wavelength range between the \lya~and Ly$\beta$ quasar lines: $1040<\lrf<1200$\AA.

 In the standard analysis of the cooked mocks or of data (Sect.
 2.4 of \cite{dMdB+20}) the product $\overline{F}(\lambda)C_{q}(\lambda)$ is determined by fitting each forest to the mean forest spectrum modified by two free parameters per quasar reflecting the quasar brightness and spectral index.
+Such a simple procedure does not fully take into account the peculiar features of individual quasar spectra.
+Fortunately, the sources of quasar spectral diversity are believed to be due to astrophysical conditions near the quasar and are therefore unlikely to lead to correlated absorption in forests separated by cosmological distances.

 For the raw analysis, the mean transmission $\overline{F}(\lambda)$ (Fig.~\ref{fig:Fmean}) can be estimated by averaging the transmission $F_q(\lambda)$ over all forests, $q$, in small wavelength ranges.
 However, because these $F_q$ are all near a host quasar, they are not a representative sample of the whole IGM, and the correlation with the host results in a slight underestimation of $\overline{F}$ of $\approx10^{-4}$. (see Sect. \ref{sec::analraw}).
 An unbiased value $\overline{F}(\lambda)$ could be measured on lines-of-sight that were randomly selected rather than being required to be in front of quasars.
 Lacking such data, we added a constant to the $\overline{F}$ so that the mean $\delta_q(\lambda)$ far in front of the quasars had the expected value of the cross-correlation at $r\approx200\hmpc$.
 (See Fig. \ref{fig:hostxcf}) This small shift has negligible effect on the best-fit model parameters.